marc-dantas/inkpad/README.md

 - Free: Freehand draw
 - Line: Draw a straight line
 - Rect: Draw a rectangle
+- Text: Draw arbitraty text on the canvas
 - Erase: Erase drawings on the canvas

 To enable the modes, use the following keys:
 - Free: `A`
 - Line: `L`
 - Rect: `R`
+- Text: `T`
 - Erase: `X`

-The mouse cursor and the bottom **status panel** will show what mode you are currently in.
+The bottom **status panel** will show what mode you are currently in.

 #### Usage of modes

 **Free mode**
-- Cursor: Cross

 Free mode works like a normal pen.
 Press left mouse button and drag the mouse with left mouse button down and you will be able to draw freely.

 **Line mode**
-- Cursor: Pointer

 Press and hold left mouse button to define the start of a straight line.
 Release left mouse button to draw the desired line.

 **Rect mode**
-- Cursor: Pointer

 Press and hold left mouse button to define the position of the rectangle.
 Release left mouse button to draw the rectangle at that position.

+**Text mode**
+Press left mouse button at the position you want to draw the text and start typing the desired text, to erase the last character typed, press backspace.
+When done, press enter to confirm and draw the text.

 **Erase mode**
-- Cursor: Not Allowed

 Press left mouse button and drag the mouse with left mouse button down and you will be able to erase the drawing on the canvas.